Updated April 8, 2022

 COVID-19 Hotline: 570-372-3333

-Employees are strongly encouraged to be fully vaccinated with a booster prior to returning to work on campus.
+Employees are strongly encouraged to be up to date vaccinated with a booster prior to returning to work on campus.

-Faculty and staff members who choose to participate in the Global Opportunities Program as GO directors and traveling with students are required to have received all recommended vaccine doses, including boosters.
+Faculty and staff members who choose to participate in the Global Opportunities Program as GO directors and traveling with students are required to have received all recommended up to date vaccine doses, including boosters.

-All employees, even if fully vaccinated, are required to follow the protocols of any off-campus premises they visit while on university business.
+All employees, even if up to date vaccinated, are required to follow the protocols of any off-campus premises they visit while on university business.

 Employees who become ill because of a Covid infection or need to quarantine as a close contact should use their regular sick leave.

-All faculty and staff who have been vaccinated with an authorized vaccine as well as a booster should immediately complete the Faculty and Staff Covid Vaccine Form if they have not already done so.
+All faculty and staff who have been up to date vaccinated with an authorized vaccine as well as a booster should immediately complete the Faculty and Staff Covid Vaccine Form if they have not already done so.

 If you are both an SU student and an employee, you must follow the student vaccination protocols first, then those for employees.

-Faculty and staff who are not fully vaccinated are required to follow the protocols for unvaccinated persons noted below.
+Faculty and staff who are not up to date vaccinated are required to follow the protocols for unvaccinated persons noted below.

-Students, faculty, staff and visitors who are not fully vaccinated and do not have a booster shot against Covid should wear a mask
+Students, faculty, staff and visitors who are not up to date vaccinated and do not have a booster shot against Covid should wear a KN95 or N95 mask

 - indoors always and maintain at least six feet of distance from other persons, and